-- Because British Academy memoirs are a contribution to the first draft of the intellectual history of the 20th and 21st centuries, your text should primarily cover the academic career and achievements of the subject. - The memoir should discuss the works published by the subject that have made a significant contribution to their field or that represent notable stages in their career or intellectual journey (but try to avoid turning the memoir into a succession of book reviews).
+- Because British Academy memoirs are a contribution to the first draft of the intellectual history of the 20th and 21st centuries, your text should primarily cover the academic career and achievements of the subject. - The memoir should discuss the works published by the subject that have made a significant contribution to their field or that represent notable stages in their career or intellectual journey.
+But try to avoid turning the memoir into a succession of extended book reviews: focus on providing the reader with a critique of the works' significance, rather than a detailed summary of their contents.
 Bibliographical references to the works discussed should be included in footnotes or in a list of references (depending on the style of References used see below pp. 4-5).
 A comprehensive bibliography of the subject's published works should not be appended to the memoir; reference can always be made to sources where any bibliographies may be found. - The memoir should reveal any significant contribution the subject made as an academic leader or mentor, or as a public intellectual or communicator. - Please include any significant contribution to the life of the British Academy, such as the holding of office or being involved in any of the Academy's activities. - A reader of a memoir should feel that they have some idea of the subject as a person.
 Direct quotations from those who knew the subject may shed light on their character.
 The memoir should also include coverage of the subject's personal life, including their family background and childhood.
 The non-academic side of a life can be more difficult to capture, but it is often the part of an obituary that brings the subject alive, particularly for the reader who did not know them. - British Academy memoirs are not eulogies.
 As considered pieces not issued in the immediate aftermath of the death, they may provide some scope for a 'warts and all' appraisal of the subject. - A typical length of a British Academy memoir is 8,000-9,000 words.
-But memoirs vary above and below this figure, governed by the circumstances of the subject (how 'full' their life may have been) and of the material available to the obituarist.
-If you feel that your memoir is likely to exceed this length significantly, please contact the Academy's Head of Publishing. - There is no single right way to craft a British Academy memoir.
+Memoirs vary above and below this figure, governed by the circumstances of the subject (how 'full' their life may have been) and of the material available to the obituarist.
+If you feel that your memoir is likely to exceed this length significantly, please contact the Academy's Head of Publishing.
+But a very long memoir is not necessarily better than a well-framed more compact piece. - There is no single right way to craft a British Academy memoir.
 Dipping into recent examples of memoirs to see the approaches that other obituarists have taken is recommended.
 Collaborative pieces are welcome. - The obituary will be read by people without specialist knowledge in the particular field, so please avoid specialist conventions. - The text of the memoir should be in English.
 (Other languages may, of course, be used in direct quotations.)